WHOIGit/HerringRunner/README.md

 * `image_extractor.py`: Takes in a video and splits it up into frames at the specified interval (in milliseconds).

-* `runner.py`: Script with a convient CLI for running both detection and image extraction.

 ## Setup